Wedding dress of Queen Victoria

-Queen Victoria of the United Kingdom married Prince Albert of Saxe-Coburg and Gotha on 10 February 1840.
-She chose to wear a white wedding dress made from heavy silk satin, making her one of the first women to wear white for their wedding.
-The Honiton lace used for her wedding dress proved an important boost to Devon lace-making.
-Queen Victoria has been credited with starting the tradition of white weddings and white bridal gowns, although she was not the first royal to be married in white.
+Queen Victoria of the United Kingdom married Prince Albert of Saxe-Coburg and Gotha on 10 February 1840 in the Chapel Royal, St. James's Palace.
+She wore a white wedding dress made from heavy silk satin, which made her look more like a bride and less like a queen.
+The English-made Honiton lace used for her wedding dress proved an important boost to Devon lace-making.
+Queen Victoria is erroneously credited with starting the tradition of white weddings and white bridal gowns.
+Perhaps because of the extensive press coverage of the wedding, she may be considered to have popularised the white wedding gown, but other royals and other women of her time were already wearing white.

 Design

-The lace was designed by William Dyce, head of the then Government School of Design (later known as the Royal College of Art), and mounted on a white satin dress made by Mary Bettans.

-The plain, cream-coloured satin gown was made from fabric woven in Spitalfields, east London, and trimmed with a deep flounce and trimmings of lace hand-made in Honiton and Beer, in Devon.
-This demonstrated support for English industry, particularly the cottage industry for lace.
-The handmade lace motifs were appliquéd onto cotton machine-made net.
-Orange blossoms, a symbol of fertility, also trimmed the dress and made up a wreath, which Victoria wore instead of a tiara over her veil.
-The veil, which matched the flounce of the dress, was four yards in length and 0.75 yards wide.
-Victoria's jewellery consisted of a necklace and earrings made of diamonds presented to her by the Sultan of Turkey, and a sapphire cluster brooch given to her by Albert a day earlier.
-The slippers she wore matched the white of the dress.
-The train of the dress, carried by her bridesmaids, measured 18 ft in length.

-Queen Victoria described her choice of dress in her journal thus: "I wore a white satin dress, with a deep flounce of Honiton lace, an imitation of an old design.
+Queen Victoria described her choice of dress in her journal: "I wore a white satin dress, with a deep flounce of Honiton lace, an imitation of an old design.
 My jewels were my Turkish diamond necklace & earrings & dear Albert's beautiful sapphire brooch."

+All royal clothing is deliberately "symbolic" — or semiotic — to some degree.
+Lucy Worsley interprets the simple white dress as Victoria marrying as a woman rather than as "Her Majesty the Queen."
+Kay Staniland and Santina M. Levey (and the Dreamstress blog) claim that the salient article from Victoria's wedding dress was the Honiton lace, which was designed to be white and which the dress showcased — requiring, then, that her dress be white.

+She designed the dresses of the bridesmaids, which were also white.
+"Onlookers commenting on the wedding and Victoria's dress," Worsley says, said that Victoria and her party looked like "village girls, ... rather than a monarch and her ladies in waiting."
+Others saw the simplicity of the wedding dress similarly, though less negatively.